Topological entanglement and number theory: Introduction

 The paper is organized as follows.
-In section \ref{sec2}, we discuss the preliminaries related to our set-up, which includes giving a brief review of the study of entanglement using the topological machinery along with a brief discussion on Witten zeta functions.
-Section \ref{sec3} is based on our proposed conjecture between the `large $k$ asymptotics of the sum of inverse powers of quantum dimensions' and the `Witten zeta functions,' where we evaluate and tabulate the values of zeta functions for low-rank Lie groups.
-In section \ref{sec4}, we obtain the large $k$ limits of the R\'enyi entropies of the state $\ket{T_{p,p}}$ and show that they can be written in terms of the Witten zeta function of $G$ evaluated at positive even integers.
+In section \ref{sec2}, we discuss the preliminaries related to our setup, which includes giving a brief review of the study of entanglement using the topological machinery, along with a brief discussion on Witten zeta functions.
+In section \ref{sec3}, we introduce the $q$-deformed version of the Witten zeta function using the Chern-Simons theory at level $k$ and obtain its large $k$ limit.
+Using this result, we discuss an alternate route of computing the classical Witten zeta functions for any compact group $G$.
+We provide the SU($N$) group as a concrete example supporting our result and showing detailed steps on how to obtain the Witten zeta functions for the SU($N$) group using this route.
+We defer the examples for other classical and exceptional Lie groups to Appendix \ref{app2}.
+In section \ref{sec4}, we show that the R\'enyi entropies for the quantum states $\ket{T_{p,p}}$ for the group $G$ at finite $k$ can be cast in terms of the $q$-deformed Witten zeta functions.
+We then use the result of section \ref{sec3} to obtain the large $k$ limits of these R\'enyi entropies and show that these entropies converge to finite values in the $k \to \infty$ limit such that the limit can be written in terms of the classical Witten zeta function of $G$ evaluated at positive even integers.
+We also give a geometric interpretation to the limiting values of entropies by expressing them in terms of the volumes of moduli spaces.
 We conclude in section \ref{sec5}.
+For the sake of completeness, we have also analyzed our $q$-deformed Witten zeta function when $q$ is not a root of unity by analytically continuing it to generic complex values of $q$.
+This analytic continuation for the SU(2) group is presented in the appendix \ref{appB}.